tytydraco/yessleep/out/My_grandfather_left_behind_cassette_tapes_explaining_how_hed_been_the_cause_of_the_three_worst_natural_disasters_in_his_hometown_PART_2.md

 *But instead, I shouted with all of might at it.*

-*David…I can only say that I made it as far as I did because of the uneven terrain and because my bipedal physiology gave me an advantage in dexterity.*
+*David…I can only say that I made it as far as I did because of the uneven terrain and because my quadrupedal physiology gave me an advantage in dexterity.*

 *Otherwise, I’m not sure there would have been anything left of me.*